 The entitlement pit of despair

-Again, you can write for your own site all day, every day if you wish, but there’s no guarantee that one of your posts — even if you believe it’s the best content you’ve ever written).
+Again, you can write for your own site all day, every day if you wish, but there’s no guarantee that one of your posts will be accepted for publication on someone else’s site (even if you believe it’s the best content you’ve ever written).